 Angle-closure glaucoma accounts for about 10% of all glaucomas in the US.

-Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the anterior chamber), physically blocking drainage of aqueous and raising IOP (see see Angle-Closure Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*).
+Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the anterior chamber), physically blocking drainage of aqueous and raising IOP (see Table 2: Angle-Closure Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*).
 Elevated IOP damages the optic nerve.

 Primary angle-closure glaucoma: